php/php-sdk-binary-tools/README.md

 ## Releases

-Users of the PHP SDK are supposed to use tagged versions for stability and reproducability.
+Users of the PHP SDK are supposed to use tagged versions for stability and reproducibility.
 This requires the maintainers of the PHP SDK to create such tags for *all* *relevant* *changes*.
 The tag format should be `php-sdk-X.Y.Z`, with the common major, minor and revision numbers.